HamidAzizProtik/Liege/README.md

 ## About

-I'm Hamid, 15, and I like making things that i would use myself and Liege is one of those things.
+I'm Hamid, 15 years old, and I like making things that i would use myself and Liege is one of those things.

 The hardest parts have been understanding assembly and knowing where I am in a system that gives you no feedback when something goes wrong.
 The most surprising part has been how much I enjoy it.